computations/SunStar/doc/writeup.md

 to incomplete lineage sorting (ILS) [@pamilo88] this is not sufficient for inferring species trees.
 Informally, this means that genes might diverge differently than the species diverge.
-Therefore, just using a single gene tree as a proxy for species doesn't work.
-More advanced methods of inferring species trees get around the ILS method by using information from multiple genes.
+Therefore, just using a single gene tree as a proxy for species can be misleading.
+More advanced methods of inferring species trees get around the ILS difficulties by using information from multiple genes.

+An example of this is the multispecies coalescent model, which is a probabilistic model of the ILS process.
+Using this model we can describe the way gene trees form from species trees.
+The methods that are discussed in this paper are shown to be statistically consistent under this model.
+In this context, statistically constistent means that we can make the probability of inferring the correct species tree equal to 1 if we make the sample large enough.
+Informally, given enough perfect data, we always get the right tree.

 ###Prior Work

-Previous software that does gene tree summary includes ASTRAL [@astral], NJst [@njst], STAR[@liu09], BEST[@best] and ASTRID[@astrid].
+Previous software that infer species trees from from gene tree summaries includes ASTRAL [@astral], NJst [@njst], STAR[@liu09]  and ASTRID[@astrid].
 All of these programs will compute species trees from existing gene trees.
 ASTRAL is the exception in this group, in that it does not compute a distance table from the set of gene trees passed to it.
 For the rest of the software, they all compute a version of a distance table.

 In particular, STAR and ASTRID are a very similar method to the method used in
-\SunStar, with one important difference, they do not attempt to infer the support for the tree reported. \SunStar does, using the results from generalized STAR [@rhodes_star].
+\SunStar, with one important difference, they do not attempt to infer the support for the tree reported.  \texttt{SunStar} does, using the results from generalized STAR [@rhodes_star].

 Notation, Conventions and Definitions
 -------------------------------------------------------------------------------

-A _tree_ is a set of vertices(or nodes) and a set of edges that connect them.
-A vertex with no children is called a _leaf_, plural _leaves_.
+A _tree_ is a set of vertices (or nodes) and a set of edges that connect them with no cycles.
+A vertex with only one edge incident is called a _leaf_, plural _leaves_.
 A tree can have a special node that is designated the _root_.
 The root of a tree is often labeled as $\rho$.
 A node is called an _interior_ node if it is not a leaf.

 Edges can have have tags which are numbers.
 These are typically called _weights_ or _lengths_, and are often a measure of a notion of distance.

 A tree is _trivalent_  when all vertices of the tree have degree 3 or 1.
-A rooted trivalent tree is a tree that is allowed to have a single vertex with degree 2.
+A rooted trivalent tree is a tree that is allowed to have a single vertex, the root, with degree 2.
 All trees discussed here will be trivalent unless otherwise noted.

 A _gene tree_ is a rooted or unrooted tree that has been inferred from gene sequences, and relates the divergence of those genes.
 A _species tree_ is a tree